-Work Remotely with a Graphic Designer
+Working Remotely with a Graphic Designer

 The tools you need and how the process works.

-So, we thought it would be a good idea to break the whole process down, so you can feel confident that a remote working process isn’t any less creative, exciting and productive.
+So, we thought it would be a good idea to break the whole process down, ensuring you can feel confident that a remote working process isn’t any less creative, exciting or productive.

 Meet Them Face to Face

-You want to feel comfortable with raising any concerns or queries with the person you’re trusting with your project.
-Not only that, a face to face meeting normally delivers more ideas, answers more questions and generally creates a much stronger foundation to build on.
+You want to feel comfortable raising any concerns or queries with the person you’re trusting with your project.
+Not only that, a face to face meeting normally delivers more ideas, answers more questions and generally creates a much stronger foundation to build your project on.

 Just because you’re not in person, doesn’t mean you can’t be face to face.

 Once you’ve chosen your designer it’s time to start the project.
-This will involve the sharing of information in the form of files and system access details like passwords and usernames.
+This will involve the sharing of information in the form of files and system access details, like passwords and usernames.

 The easiest way to share files is to place everything into a folder and email it to your designer.
-However, realistically that folder is going to be a pretty large file size which means it won’t get through email servers.
+However, realistically that folder is going to carry a pretty large file size, which means it won’t get through email servers.

 The simplest way to work with Google Drive is to get your chosen designer to create a folder on their account and share it with you.
 Once you accept the folder both you and your designer will be able to upload files that you’ll both be able to access at any time.

-The main difference is that a free Dropbox account is limited to 2GB of storage, so can be filled up pretty quickly.
+The main difference is that a free Dropbox account is limited to 2GB of storage, so can get filled up pretty quickly.
 It’s great for small projects, quick turnarounds and people who don’t like Google.

 “The red fox flies at night.
 Do you have the files?”

 By far the best way to give your designer the passwords they need is over the phone.
 But if that’s not possible, for whatever reason, the next best option is to send them via an online password vault such as LastPass.
 Or, failing that, send them across an encrypted messaging service such as WhatsApp or Signal.

 Throughout the project your designer will send you mock-ups, proofs and various elements of your project for sign off.
 These will generally be sent as low resolution or watermarked files, to protect the designer’s work.

 As well as that, you’ll have regular project update calls and/or video chats to talk through the project at each stage.
 This gives you the opportunity to give your feedback.
 It also gives your designer the chance to talk through the design and for you both to agree on the next stage of the project.

 As you can imagine, it would be very easy for unscrupulous people to try and take advantage and not pay once they have the completed work.
 Resulting in a very unpleasant situation of chasing payment through debt collectors and the courts.

 And that’s it.
-In reality, working remotely with a graphic designer isn’t really that different to working traditionally through a series of face to face meetings.
+In reality, working remotely with a designer isn’t really that different to working traditionally through a series of face to face meetings.
 And it’s definitely no less creative or productive.